breki/TimeSlack/kotlin/SlackerTime-todo.md

 - extract a model for presenting the current activity information
-    - introduce the model into the code
-    - merge test fixtures as needed
-    - render the view using the new model
-    - remove old (obsolete) functions on the main model
     - introduce the model implementation for dynamic activity

 - how to present a dynamic activity